 Thumb Rule: Largest vertical distance which doesn’t cut any horizontal line defines the optimal number of clusters.

-mtcars(motor trend car road test) comprises fuel consumption, performance and 10 aspects of automobile design for 32 automobiles.
-It comes pre installed with dplyr package in R.
+mtcars(motor trend car road test) comprise fuel consumption, performance, and 10 aspects of automobile design for 32 automobiles.
+It comes pre-installed with dplyr package in R.

 Performing Hierarchical clustering on Dataset